Python-based-evaluation-toolset/exprpy/README.md

 Lacking of a good experience strategy is main difficult to our evaluation.
 It is also cost time to learn new experience framework on market.
 Therefore, we intend to design a minimum framework to measure our evaluation.
-It is mostly based on our hasty design in Toulouse (our master intern project) surrounding by four factors:
+It is mostly based on our hasty design in IRIT Toulouse (our master intern project) surrounding by four factors:

 1. Tester: configure and execute test case from clean environment.